hex2w/dlogger/README.md

 ![Basic Usage Output](https://i.imgur.com/BA1KGdF.png)

+Note that only `logger.error()` will output the error message and it only takes one argument of the type `Error`.

 ## Custom format
 This is using `printf` from the deno standard library and you can use your own custom format.
 The default format is `"%s\n"`.